timothyfraser/sts/data/transportation/README.md

 ```

-## 4. Index of Unique Values
+## Index of Unique Variables

-CAT Format currently includes the following set of fiels, the unique ids within them, the term they represent, and a descriptive label for each.
+CAT Format currently includes the following set of fields, the unique ids within them, the term they represent, and a descriptive label for each.

 | field | id | term | label |
 |:---  | :---: | :--- | :--- |